 - Spend fifteen minutes of special time with each child, just following her lead and pouring your love into her.
 This habit alone can transform your

 relationship with your child.
 When she wants to use the couch cushions to build a fort, say yes.
 Let her be the director and tell you what to do.

-- Have a pillow fight before bath time.
+- Have a short pillow fight before bath time.

 - Empathize and keep your sense of humor when he doesn't want to stop playing and get ready for bed, even while you insist.

 - Listen compassionately to her long story about troubles with girls in her class, without getting over-excited or jumping in to fix anything.

 - Notice that you're getting frustrated about getting him to bed, and calm yourself down.
 Then, reconnect with him and use that warm connection to get